rysdyk/rysdyk.github.io/_posts/code/2018-6-15-how-to-really-clean-your-database.md

 It's not hard to mess up a database.
 Git doesn't always play nice with databases.
 One common situation is running a migration on one git branch, and then switching to another branch and running migrations... and surprise, there is stuff in the schema from that other branch!

 While git takes care of changes to your code, it doesn't change your underlying database.
 It's important to actually read the git diff regarding the schema before committing.
-It is early to include database info from some other branch!
+It is easy to include database info from some other branch!
 Furthermore, if you're working on a shared code base, somebody else might check in a dirty schema and you might pull it and use before you realize what has happened.

 This post is about how to (really) clean your Ruby on Rails database.
 Examples will be done with Rails 4, Mac terminal and Postgres.
 However, concepts here are general enough to work on other Rails versions and other OS and DB.
 It's going to start simple and get more powerful/dangerous with each step.

 # Step 1: Fresh Schema

-This is some Rails 101, but never edit the schema.
+This is some Rails 101, but never edit the schema directly.
 The schema is to migrations as the gemfile.lock is to the gemfile.
-Never edit gemfile.lock.
-If necessary just delete it, update your gemfile if necessary, and run `bundle install`.

-Likewise, never edit the schema.
 Just delete it and run `rake db:migrate` for what hopefully will be a fresh, clean copy of the schema.

 This is especially relevant to merge conflicts.
-Never edit the schema, just delete it and migrate.
+If there's a conflict in the schema, just delete it and migrate.

-# Step 2: Setup
+# Step 2: Clean Setup

 For example, if your tests are looking a little funny: various things are suddenly failing even though the code related to those things hasn't changed.
 Here is the simplest way to clean things up for testing.

 `RAILS_ENV=test rake db:setup`

 `RAILS_ENV=test rake test`

 This is a combination of a three db commands: